SINGROUP/SOAPLite/README.md

 # SOAP LIGHT

-SOAP is an algorithm used for accurately classifying and machine learning chemical environments[1,2].
+Smooth Overlap of Atomic Positions (SOAP) is an algorithm used for accurately classifying and machine learning chemical environments[1,2].

 ## Getting Started